Recon-Fuzz/recon-docs/src/advanced.md

 ## Setup

-TODO:
+A few rules we use in our engagements

 - Don't blindly trust the dev
 - Define programmatic deployments
-- Figure out "implicit" clamping
+- Figure out "implicit" clamping and base your properties on this
-- "implicit clamps" =

 ## Programmatic Deployment